Leaderboard

 <img src="https://mintcdn.com/cloudthinker/ezLyBgfIZEMSknyR/images/code-review/leaderboard.png?fit=max&auto=format&n=ezLyBgfIZEMSknyR&q=85&s=fc932105c913d35a6c84b091675e1445" alt="Leaderboard" width="2922" height="1714" data-path="images/code-review/leaderboard.png" />

-* Fair comparison where large refactors count proportionally more than trivial changes
+* **Fair comparison** — large refactors count proportionally more than trivial changes

 ## Quality score

 Each PR receives a **Quality Score** on a 1–10 scale.
-The score starts at 10 and is reduced based on the number and severity of findings — critical issues have a higher penalty than low-severity ones.
+The score starts at 10 and is reduced by the number and severity of findings — critical issues carry a higher penalty than low-severity ones.
 The **Team Quality Score** shown on the dashboard is the average across all developers.

 ## Core formula